adam-cyclones/didi/README.md

 </p>

 ## Who uses didi?
-Both frontend developers and deno developers will find didi useful.
+Frontend and deno developers will find didi useful.

 ### How it works:
 - You can use the CLI to run didi.